tdiprima/tailwind-solid-test/README.md

 Need to install the following packages: create-vite@5.2.3
 Ok to proceed? (y) y
-✔ Project name: … tailwind-solid-test
+✔ Project name: ... tailwind-solid-test
 ✔ Select a framework: › Solid
 ✔ Select a variant: › JavaScript

-Scaffolding project in /Users/tdiprima/Documents/trabajo/tailwind-solid-test...
+Scaffolding project in tailwind-solid-test...

 Done.
 Now run: